 The response of the service is formatted as a VOTable, which must comply with the VOTable standard, version 1.2 or higher.
-Additional outputs may be provided by specific frameworks.

 5.1 - Service response metadata

 The VOTable must contain a RESOURCE element with the attribute type="results" containing a single TABLE element with the results of the query.
 Additional RESOURCE elements may be present, but the usage of any such element is not defined here and the TAP client may not use them.